 Even after applying these wise considerations, however, saving for college will have to coincide with the saving already undertaken for retirement.
 It is still most likely you can accomplish the two in concert.
 Depending on your situation, you may not be able to foot the entire college bill, but you can make a contribution that will assure you that you’ve done the best you could and that will get your child started in a career with a debt that is manageable.
 Here are some steps to take:

-- No matter which is your state of residence, pursue a 529 plan for college savings.
+- No matter which is your state of residence, pursue a 529 plan or Coverdell education savings account.
 These accounts are tax-sheltered and can be opened with as little as $25, in many states.
 The money and the income it earns can never be taxed, so long as they are used for allowed college expenses.
 And those expenses are wide-ranging — not limited to tuition, books and room and board.
 A penalty is charged for money withdrawn and not used for education, and taxes will be assessed for any amount left over.
 A 529 can be invested either under state management or directed by you.
 Gradually increasing the amount put into a 529 as your income permits is an easy, painless way to build wealth for education.